opolina/Go-No-Go-HW7-/README.md

 # Go-No-Go-HW7-
 Code and instructions for a go no go food-based task run on PsychoPy.

-To run it - download Go No Go folder
+To run it - download Go No Go folder.
   Inside this folder is stimuli (images) folder.
   The csv file with responses will save here.
   _Update the file paths within the code to your desired location._